kamilmuzyka/reviseus/README.md

     JWT_SECRET=CXweCZDfwDPp94Tp7E62y9cW
     ```

-    - Replace the <...> fragments with your local settings.
+    Replace the <...> fragments with your local settings.

 3. Run the setup script:

     `npm run setup`

+    Please note, if you use Windows, the database setup script may ask you for
+    additional authorisation.

 4. Start the development server: